 Do I Need LPAs?

-Life is unpredictable so in an ideal world all adults would put LPAs in place, however, there are certain groups of people for whom LPAs should be a priority:
+Life is unpredictable.
+In an ideal world all adults would prepare LPAs, but there are certain groups of people for whom LPAs should be a priority:

 - You own property with someone else – if anything happens to you, affecting your mental capacity, your co-owner can have difficulties dealing with the property;